alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 - As per feature 2 except at step 4, transform the result from Snowpark rows, including the schema, to a tech.ml.dataset or Tablecloth dataset for further processing with Tableplot or other Scicloj libraries.

 ## Features that are planned but have not yet been elaborated
-- A wrapper around the Column API?
-Where returned columns are wrapped??
 - Support for adding column(s) to a dataset
-- Support for joins w/ integration tests
+- Support for joins
-- Support for grouping & aggs w/ integration tests
+- Support for grouping & aggs
 - Streaming read: local row iterator / transducer
 - Streaming write?
 - Load data from stage using DataFrameReader
 - Save data to stage using DataFrameWriter
 - Authentication token expired
+- Authentication other than username/password
 - Create dataframe from range, wrapping Session.range()
-- SQL execution
 - UDFs
 - Stored procedures
 - Async